-5 Critical Decisions That Will Make or Break You as a Leader
+5 Key Decisions That Make or Break You as a Leader

 The life of a leader or manager is an endless series of decisions, ranging from the simple and tactical to complex and strategic.
 It's these latter decisions, the complex and strategic, that leaders must get right or they jeopardize the success of their firms, teams, and their own careers.
 This article describes the five critical decisions that make or break you as a leader.